 Either term – additive manufacturing or 3D printing – describes the process of creating physical products from digital files.
 The reason the process was first called additive manufacturing is because it involves adding layers of materials until the finished product has been completed.
 Still, 3D printing is probably an easier term to remember and has caught on.
 It’s still a pretty good description because the process involves using a sort of “printer” that creates physical objects instead of simply applies ink to paper.

 Obviously, the first step is to create a digital model using computer software.
 In some cases, this model may be created from scratch with modeling software.
-Very often, the process is assisted by using a scanner to digitize the components of existing objects.
+Very often, the process is assisted by using a scanner to digitize the components of existing objects or the file is created completely from scratch using 3D pens (check out Reviews At WiredShopper for reliable reviews of 3D printing supplies).
 This file tells the scanner which materials to use and how to use them.

 How Is 3D Printing Used Today?

 At first, 3D printing was only used for modeling prototypes.
 The process was considered too expensive for mass production.
 Then it expanded to producing infrequently ordered parts where 3D printing made more sense than stocking on shelves.

 For instance, parts suppliers may not have wanted to stock parts for older equipment that was outdated.
 Yet, some of their customers still used this equipment, and the suppliers could use 3D printing to meet this occasional demand and keep their customers satisfied while simply only needing the raw materials on hand to create the product and when needed, just buy filaments in Canada.
 Even though it might be cheaper to stock one part than to print it, it was cheaper to print one part out of hundreds that could be stocked for rare orders that might arise.